laravel-enso/documentation/docs/backend/charts.md

 Server-side data builder for charts.

+This package can work independently of the [Enso](https://github.com/laravel-enso/Enso) ecosystem.

 The front end implementation that utilizes this api is present in the [enso-ui/charts](https://github.com/enso-ui/charts) package.

 For live examples and demos, you may visit [laravel-enso.com](https://www.laravel-enso.com)